Also known as the Eight Wastes and the Eight Deadly Wastes and the eight forms of waste.

 Over-Processing

-Over-processing is processing beyond what the customer requires and providing more value than what he or she is willing to pay for.
-It occurs when you work on the process more than necessary.
-Over-processing may result from complex processes, poor product or service design, unclear requirements, or internal standards that do not reflect true customer requirements.
+Over-processing is processing beyond what the customer requires and providing more value than what they are willing to pay for.
+It happens when there is more work on the process than necessary.
+Over-processing may result from complex processes, poor product or service design, unclear requirements, or internal standards that do not align with true customer requirements.

 Examples